-Once upon a time, the pumpkin pie got infested with little chocolate bugs, spiders, and worms.
+And, I have a story to tell you.
+Once upon a time, the pumpkin pie got infested with little chocolate bugs, chocolate spiders, and chocolate worms.
 Some of these creatures have eyes and are staring right back at you from the tart.
 But, thankfully, there are three magic wizard hats (with cinnamon apple filling) to save the harvest.
 It's a battle: the bugs have managed to cover one of the pumpkin tarts with the spider web; the apple and the pear each got mummified and terrified.
 The bugs are trying to penetrate the crust stuffed with cinnamon apple and cranberries.
 Even pecans and cranberries are crawling around.

-I am VERY EXCITED about my Halloween pumpkin puff pastry tart.
+I am VERY EXCITED about my Halloween pumpkin puff pastry tart with apple-cranberry stuffed crust.
 I made it for a Halloween Baking Challenge Featuring Puff Pastry, held by Pepperidge Farm and SeriousEats.com - a contest about finding creative ways to use Puff Pastry in Fall and/or Halloween themed entertaining recipes.

 Update 10/23/2012: I am one of the 5 finalists!
 Which is very exciting and flattering.
 Now it's voting time, until October 26, and it looks like a couple of other entries are receiving majority of votes.
 Not mine, unfortunately. 🙁 Well, at least I made it to the finals.

-I was already on the Puff Pastry kick for the last 2 weeks, making this plum and apple puff pastry tart and these little puff pastry pizzas.
+I was already on the Puff Pastry kick for the last 2 weeks, making this plum and apple puff pastry tart and these little puff pastry pizzas with mushrooms and bell peppers.
 And I spent way too much time thinking about what to make for this Halloween challenge, but in the process I had so much fun, I forgot it was for a contest!
 It sort of became more of a personal challenge: how creative I can get with the Halloween themed recipes, using puff pastry.
 Of course, I would love to be one of the five finalists (I am one of 5 finalists ! - update as of 10/23/12) or win the contest, because the prize is very special to my heart: trip to NYC.
-I love NYC, my twin sister lives there, and if I win this, I just can see the two of us trolling through all the pastry tours together, having so much fun!
+I love NYC, and if I win this, I just can see myself strolling through all the pastry tours, having so much fun!
 And then I can blog about that experience with lots of photos right here, on this blog.
-Either way, I am very happy with my Halloween creation and I hope you, my mysterious site visitors, like it too!
+Either way, I am very happy with my Halloween creation and I hope you like it too!

-Here is how much thought I put into this and what I am trying to communicate through this Halloween dessert:
+Here is how much thought I put into this Halloween Pumpkin Puff Pastry Tart with Apple-Cranberry Stuffed Crust, and what I am trying to communicate through this Halloween dessert:

-- An obvious Halloween and Fall theme, plus a story through the presentation - I wanted my pumpkin tart to be canvas on which I could draw: Bugs infesting the pumpkin pie; wizard hats are there to magically save the tart; the apple and the pear are mummified and terrified.
+- An obvious Halloween and Fall theme, plus a story through the presentation - I wanted my pumpkin puff pastry tart to be canvas on which I could draw: chocolate bugs infesting the pumpkin pie; wizard hats are there to magically save the tart; the apple and the pear are mummified and terrified.